The Poetry Fishbowl is now CLOSED. Thank you for your enthusiasm.

 sometimes include a version where students watch each other write, often with students calling out suggestions which are chalked up on the blackboard for those writing to use as inspiration.

-In this online version of a Poetry Fishbowl, I begin by setting a theme; today's theme is "outgrowing old ideas."
+In this online version of a Poetry Fishbowl, I begin by setting a theme; today's theme is "the end of the world as we know it."

 I invite people to suggest characters, settings, and other things relating to that theme.
 Then I use those prompts as inspiration for writing poems.
 Cyberfunded Creativity